 It’s important that your teenager maintains a good balance between work time and school time.
 Get them to put a schedule together so they have enough time to complete everything including some much needed downtime.

-To help teach your kids about money these Christmas holidays, grab a copy of The Great $20 Adventure and follow the story of Max and his dog George as they contemplate what to do with a gift of money.
+To help teach your kids about money, grab a copy of The Great $20 Adventure and follow the story of Max and his dog George as they contemplate what to do with a gift of money.